Edwin Stevens (missionary): Life

 Stevens became directly affiliated with the ABCFM's work among the Chinese on 7 July 1835 or March 1836.
 After the Chinese convert and missionary Liang Fa began distributing tracts with Qu Ya'ang to the candidates attempting the prefectural and provincial examinations, Stevens joined Liang in missionizing at the Guangzhou testing grounds.
 He is generally believed to have been the foreign missionary who gave Hong Xiuquan his copy of Liang Fa's 1832 Good Words to Admonish the Age after his second failed imperial examination in Guangzhou.
-Its ideas were later adapted by Hong in his preaching of an idiosyncratic form of Christianity which led to the Taiping Rebellion of the 1850s and '60s.
+Its ideas were later adapted by Hong in his preaching of an idiosyncratic form of Christianity which led to the decade’s-long Taiping Rebellion of the 1850s and '60s.

-On 3 December 1836, he departed Macao with Tradescant Lay on the Himmaleh to explore the prospects for evangelization on Borneo and through the Indonesian islands (the "Indian archipelago").
+On 3 December 1836, he departed Macao with George Tradescant Lay on the Himmaleh to explore the prospects for evangelization on Borneo and through the Indonesian islands (the "Indian archipelago").
 They reached Singapore on the 15th but Stevens contracted an "intermittent fever" which forced him to remain there.
 He died on January 5, 1837.